Next Token Knowledge Tracing: Exploiting Pretrained LLM Representations to Decode Student Behaviour: Results and Discussion

 \paragraph{User Cold Start.} Figure~\ref{fig:coldstart} presents results for user cold-start conditions.
 NTKT models achieve significantly higher F1 scores than baselines from the very first interaction and continue improving rapidly as additional responses become available.
 This indicates that NTKT captures generalisable representations of question semantics and student behaviour, enabling fast personalisation to new learners.
 Baseline models, by contrast, show slower and more gradual improvement, reflecting their dependence on accumulating user-specific data.

 \paragraph{Question Cold Start.} Cold-start robustness for unseen questions is shown in Figure~\ref{fig:coldstart_q}.
 Baseline models exhibit a clear performance drop between seen and unseen questions (0.777 to 0.732, $p<0.001$), whereas NTKT maintains stable performance (0.843 on both, $p>0.5$).
-Two of the three NTKT models even show slight gains on unseen items.
+Both NTKT model variants show stable or slightly improved gains on unseen items.
 This demonstrates strong generalisation to new content, driven by NTKT’s ability to leverage pretrained representations and linguistic cues rather than memorised identifiers.